 Vilska S, Tiitinen A, Hyden-Granskog C, Hovatta O. Elective transfer of one embryo results in an acceptable pregnancy rate and eliminates the risk of multiple births.
 Hum Reprod 1999;14:2392– 2395

-FAQs from users: 'Is a preterm birth more likely with twins?', 'How can multiple pregnancy from assisted reproductive technology be prevented?', 'I want to have twins.
+FAQs from users: 'Is a preterm birth more likely with twins?', 'How can multiple pregnancy from assisted reproductive technology be prevented?', 'Is it possible to achieve a multiple pregnancy with Omifin?', 'I want to have twins.
 Can I make this decision in my IVF cycle?' and 'Can you get pregnant with twins after using donor eggs?'.